mansourka06/jenkins-training/README.md

 docker build ${IMAGE_NAME}:${IMAGE_TAG}

 ```

-:note: **Note:** Modify the above script as needed to match your application's specific deployment requirements.
+&#x1F4DD; **Note:** You can adapt the script as needed to match your application's specific deployment requirements.

 4. **Save and run the Job**